HegemanLab/galaxy-tardis/tardis-intro.md

 ---
 name: prelude-to-the-overview-of-using-the-tardis
-class: left

 ### Prelude to the Overview of Using the TARDIS

 The next section provides an introduction to the details of how the TARDIS may be used directly.

-However, the `restore_example` subdirectory includes some scripts that package and automate invocation of the TARDIS in the context of a general Docker-composition of Galaxy, and the `restore_example/TLDR` script demonstrates this.
+However, you may not do this very much because the `restore_example` subdirectory includes some scripts that package and automate invocation of the TARDIS in the context of a general Docker-composition of Galaxy (adapted from those that we use to manage our Galaxy instances).
+The `restore_example/TLDR` script provides a working example which demonstrates this.

-For now we will dive into the details of what the TARDIS does in response to each subcommand, but after that we will return to `TLDR` and the other scripts in the `restore_example` subdirectory.
+For now, we will dive into the details of what the TARDIS does in response to each subcommand, but after that we will return to `TLDR` and the other scripts in the `restore_example` subdirectory.

+The TARDIS was built and tested to run on rootless Docker in Usernetes.
+For an introduction to Usernetes, and a detailed description of the setup process, see [Appendix: Running Docker Rootlessly](#appendix-running-docker-rootlessly) below.
+If you want to use rootless Docker, follow the instructions in the appendix before the next section (Building the TARDIS).

 ---
-name: a-brief-overview-of-using-the-tardis---part-1
+name: overview-of-using-the-tardis
-class: left

-### A Brief Overview of Using the TARDIS - part 1
+### Overview of Using the TARDIS

 - Clone the code from [https://github.com/HegemanLab/galaxy-tardis](https://github.com/HegemanLab/galaxy-tardis)
 - You need to build and run a Docker image for the TARDIS under Usernetes